2012 Spanish Grand Prix: Qualifying

 Button, 11th, was the fastest driver not to qualify for the final session due to an unbalanced car with understeer in high-speed corners and an unstable rear entering slower-speed turns when McLaren added angle to his front wing.
-Red Bull misjudged how much the track would improve and Webber was told to not exit the pit lane for a second timed lap, leaving him 12th after going second early in the second session.
+Red Bull misjudged how much the track would improve as Webber tried to save a set of tyres.
+Webber was told to not exit the pit lane for a second timed lap, leaving him 12th after going second early in the second session.
 Force India's Di Resta and Hülkenberg were 13th and 14th; Di Resta's car's aerodynamic balance was changed for his final lap of the second session.
 Vergne (15th) qualified ahead of teammate Ricciardo (16th) for the first time in 2012 after Toro Rosso modified their cars overnight.
 Ferrari's Felipe Massa, 17th, registered his lowest starting position since the due to heavy traffic during his preparation and slowing his final timed lap of the second session.
 Senna, 18th, spun his car into the gravel trap at turn 12 in an attempt to qualify for the second session at the end of the first.
 Vitaly Petrov, 19th, located a balance on the soft tyres and kinetic energy recovery system (KERS) mapping made him happier braking in his Caterham but ran wide at turn three.
-He qualified ahead of his teammate Heikki Kovalainen in 20th for the first time in 2012; Kovalainen lost time through an error at turn three.
+He qualified ahead of his teammate Kovalainen in 20th for the first time in 2012; Kovalainen lost time through an error at turn three.
 Charles Pic, 21st, beat his Marussia teammate Timo Glock in 22nd by four-tenths of a second, due to an error and tyre issues.
-An improved car balance put Pedro de la Rosa of the HRT team in 23rd, while a flat-spotted tyre caused by Karthikeyan spinning at turn three hindered his teammate.
+An improved car balance put De la Rosa in 23rd, while a flat-spotted tyre caused by Karthikeyan spinning at turn three hindered his teammate.
 Karthikeyan failed to qualify within 107 percent of Hamilton's fastest time in the first session due to a loose rooftop cowling housing a camera.